 Stick to Natural Moisturizers

-Your baby's hair is gentle and more fragile than yours; therefore, it is essential to take into account that the products you use on their hair may have to be different than the ones you use on your hair.
-To protect your baby hair, we recommend that you utilize all-natural products.
+Your baby's hair is gentle and more fragile than yours; therefore, it is essential to consider that the products you use on their hair may have to be different from those you use on your hair.
+To protect your baby's hair, we recommend that you utilize all-natural products.
 Of course, there are hair moisturizers marketed to babies and toddlers, but using natural products with natural ingredients helps protect your little one's vulnerable hair and scalp.

-Here a few black baby hair products to try:
+Here are a few black baby hair products to try:

 - Sweet Almond Oil

 - Avocado Oil

 - Castor Oil

 Be Gentle with Fabrics